Standing out from the crowd: some basic tips

 Most market places are over-saturated and your customers have multiple options of who to give their custom to.
 Why should they pick you?
 Why should they even notice you exist?

-It’s a question that faces us all, so what can you do to stand out from the crowd and make yourself both seen and heard, in the constant barrage of messages we are all bombarded with every day.
+It’s a question that faces us all, so what can you do to stand out from the crowd and make yourself both seen and heard, within the constant barrage of messages we are all bombarded with every day.

 Here are a few simple starter tips: